Jean Lambert, a former teacher from Walthamstow, East London, has been London’s Green MEP since 1999.

 - a substitute member of the Civil Liberties, Justice and Home Affairs Committee.

 - Vice President of three cross-party Parliamentary Intergroups including; the Intergroup on Ageing; the Intergroup on Anti-poverty and the Intergroup on Anti-racism and Diversity.
 She is also a member of the Intergroups on Disability and Gay and Lesbian rights.

 - the spokesperson on asylum and refugees for the Green group.
 She was Rapporteur on the Parliament’s latest asylum report.

 Jean’s work in London

-Jean Lambert has been an active member of the UK Green Party since 1977 and was Principal Speaker for the Green Party of England and Wales from 1992-93 and 1998-99.
-Jean was chair of the Green Party Executive in 1994.
+Jean has been an active member of the UK Green Party since 1977 and was Principal Speaker for the Green Party of England and Wales from 1992-93 and 1998-99.
+She was chair of the Green Party Executive in 1994.

 Her special interests include Democracy and Human Rights, Refugee Rights, Anti-discrimination and Social Inclusion and aiding the development of a Green employment strategy.
 She has also written a book on Green politics, “No Change?
 No Chance.”